-- 40.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, or on the dedicated radio channel. - 40.2 Signals will be shown, if time allows, three minutes and one minute (or as directed by SCCA Pro Racing) before the resumption. - 40.3 Cars will be gridded for the re-start according to their position on the last fully scored lap. - When the one minute signal is shown, engines should be started and all team personnel must leave the pit lane taking all equipment with them.
-If any driver needs assistance after the one minute signal he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car out of the fast lane of the pits and into the closest pit box available. - 40.5 The race will be resumed behind the safety car.
-The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 38.14. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the pit lane. - d) A further incident occurs necessitating another intervention. - 40.6 Overtaking behind the safety car is only permitted if: - A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.
+- 40.1 The delay will be kept as short as possible and as soon as a resumption time is known teams will be informed via the timing monitors where possible, or on the dedicated radio channel. - 40.2 Signals will be shown, if time allows, at three minutes and one minute (or as directed by the Championship) before the resumption. - 40.3 Cars will be gridded for the re-start according to their position on the last fully-scored lap. - 40.4 When the one-minute signal is shown, engines should be started and all team personnel must leave the pit lane taking all equipment with them.
+If any driver needs assistance after the one-minute signal he must raise his arm and, when the remainder of the cars able to do so have left the pit lane, marshals will be instructed to push the car out of the fast lane of the pits and into the closest pit box available. - 40.5 The race will be resumed behind the safety car.
+The safety car will enter the pits after one lap unless: - a) The race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 38.15. - b) All cars are not yet in a line behind the safety car. - c) Team personnel are still clearing the pit lane. - d) A further incident occurs necessitating another intervention.

+- 40.6 Overtaking behind the safety car is only permitted if: - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed, or - c) A car falls out of position on track.